 Everything you need to alter the game!
-Requires Java 7 or higher.
+Requires Java 7 or higher and Netbeans IDE.

 In the proudest tradition of the genre, Outlier: Open Skies will allow you to travel through space taking up odd jobs and hauling goods for a profit.
 You have the ship, and you have the freedom, to explore the universe and go where your adventure takes you.
 However, space is not for the faint of heart and even your trading habits will cause the factions of the galaxy to change their opinion of you for better or worse.